DirkWuerdemann/java2DB/README.md

 # java2DB

-The JAVA Library provides an Abstract layer to Access various SQL Databases.
+The JAVA Library provides an layer to Access various SQL Databases.
 Supported are MariaDB, MySQL, Postgres and SQLite.

 ## Features
 - Connecting to various databases